Mother and baby.

 Maternal Safety

-This measure is then calculated for three delivery subpopulations:
+This measure is then calculated for four delivery subpopulations:

 Maternal hemorrhage was identified if any of the following were present at the time of delivery: